would you like your child to learn a different language?

 Yes.
-In order to provide licenses and equipment for all students, there is a separate, nonrefundable $250 fee for the Language Lab that covers the full year of Language Lab learning.
+In order to provide licenses and equipment for all students, there is a separate, nonrefundable fee of $250 for the Language Lab that covers the full year of Language Lab learning.

-There are a limited number of spaces for each class; registration will be processed on a first-come-first-serve basis.
-If spaces fill, you will be placed on a waiting list and will be notified of enrollment prior to the start of the school year.
-Registration opens Monday, March 7th.
+There are a limited number of spaces for each class; registration will be processed on a first come, first served basis.
+If spaces fill, your student will be placed on a waiting list and you will be notified of enrollment prior to the start of the school year.

 We are proud to support global learners, and to be able to offer this option to middle school students.